BUYER'S GUIDE

 Finding a Qualified Electrician for a House Purchase EICR

-• City and Guilds 2391 or equivalent — the inspector should hold a qualification specifically in inspection and testing, not just installation work.
-C&G 2391 (Inspection and Testing of Electrical Installations) is the standard qualification.
+The inspector should hold a qualification in inspection and testing, not only in installation work.
+The City & Guilds 2391 series (inspection and testing of electrical installations) is the standard route.

-• Independence — use a different electrician from the one who carried out any recent work on the property.
-An independent inspector has no interest in concealing previous defects.
+Use a different electrician from the one who carried out any recent work at the property.
+An independent inspector has no interest in concealing an earlier defect.

-• Turnaround time — house purchases often move quickly.
-Confirm how quickly the inspector can complete the inspection and issue the written report.
-A report delivered electronically on the same day as the inspection is ideal.
+House purchases move quickly.
+Confirm before booking how soon the inspector can attend and issue the written report.
+A report emailed the same day as the inspection is what you want.

 09 · Buyer's Guide